SNodeC/snode.c/docs/logging/round-02-semantic-core-report.md

 ## string_view materialization/lifetime result

-The test constructs `LogScope` from mutable `std::string` storage, materializes a `LogRecord`, clears the original strings, and verifies that `record.component`, `record.instance`, and `record.connection` still contain the original values.
+The direct materialization test constructs `LogScope` from mutable `std::string` storage, materializes a `LogRecord`, clears the original strings, and verifies that `record.component`, `record.instance`, and `record.connection` still contain the original values.
 This proves formatter/sink handoff receives owned bytes, not borrowed `LogScope` references.

+The `BoundaryLogger` lifetime repair adds owned internal scope storage.
+The test constructs a logger from borrowed strings, mutates those original strings before logging, emits a record, and verifies that the emitted record still contains the original `mqtt.server`, `mqtt-broker`, and `#7` values.
+This proves logger construction copies the borrowed scope data and later log calls do not read stale caller-owned `std::string_view` storage.

 ## sysError result